sonrac/composer-authenticated-repository-plugin/GITHUB_AUTH_TROUBLESHOOTING.md

 1. **Private repositories** - Require authentication even for public assets
 2. **Rate limiting** - GitHub API has rate limits for unauthenticated requests
 3. **Asset access permissions** - Some assets require specific permissions
+4. **Repository not configured** - The plugin only adds authentication for repositories listed in its configuration

 ## Solutions